 For Google Assistant

-- Open the Google Home app and select Routines.
+- Open the Google Home app and select Automations.

 - Tap the plus icon in the lower-right corner.

 - Tap Add starter, then At sunrise or sunset.

 - Choose Sunrise/Sunset location, then your home address.

-- Tap When the sun rises/sets if you need to choose a time offset.
+- Tap When the sun rises/sets if you need to choose a time offset, up to 4 hours.

 - Tap Add action.